🌐

 You can import/export Preferences (for backup or sharing) from/to a local file on your computer.

 Import is non-destructive.
-Click Save to apply the changes.
+Click SAVE to apply the changes.

 Save